IEEE Trans. Computers'20 - Optimality Study of Existing Quantum Computing Layout Synthesis Tools

 ICCAD'20 - Optimal Layout Synthesis for Quantum Computing

 ICCAD'21 - Optimal Qubit Mapping with Simultaneous Gate Absorption

-Quantum computing (QC) has been shown, in theory, to hold huge advantages over classical computing.
+computing (QC) has been shown, in theory, to hold huge advantages over classical computing.
 However, there remains many engineering challenges in the implementation of real-world QC applications.
-In order to devide-and-conquer, we can split the task as below.
+In order to divide-and-conquer, we can split the task as below.

 The topics that we are particularly interested in are those concerning QC architecture and compilation, which connects algorithms and devices.
 One of them, is layout synthesis for quantum computing (LSQC), also named qubit mapping or allocation.
 A quantum program usually assumes all-to-all connectivity of the qubits, but this is not the case for some QC technologies.
 LSQC aims to transform the programs so that they are executable on actual quantum hardware and, at the same time, overcome some limitations of these near-term devices, e.g. volatile qubits and error-prone quantum gates.

 Our results so far came from two different angles: benchmark and solution.
 We published QUEKO, a set of benchmarks with known optimal depths and gate counts on given architectures, which can be used to evaluate existing layout synthesis tools, and direct future development of such tools.
 Previously, LSQC benchmarks do not provide optimal solutions, so researchers can only compare with each other, but how far are they from theoretical optimum?
 This is an NP-complete problem to answer in general but, specifically, the optimal solutions for QUEKO benchmarks on the given architectures are known, so we can measure the optimality gaps with QUEKO.
 In our study, large gaps were found, even up to 45x on some near-term feasible QUEKO circuits.